jpower432/shiny-journey/README.md

 # shiny-journey

-A prototype for building evidence collectors and evaluators at to detect compliance drift at runtime.
+A prototype runtime agent for evidence collection and evaluation to detect compliance drift at runtime.

 ## Build